 ½ cup sliced blanched almonds

-2 small bowls, 1 shallow bowl, 2 medium bowls, mixer, optional, sheet pan
+2 small bowls, 2 medium bowls, mixer, optional, sheet pan

 Heat the oven to 325ºF.

-In a medium bowl, combine the almond flour, ½ cup sugar, and a pinch of salt.
-Stir to blend.
+In a medium bowl, stir together the almond flour, ½ cup sugar, and a pinch of salt.

-Fold the whipped egg whites into the dry ingredients, along with the almond extract, then stir to form a smooth dough.
+Scrape the whipped egg white mixture into the dry ingredients.
+Add the almond extract and fold the egg whites and extract into the dry ingredients to form a smooth dough.